aranvhout/OMSS_generator/omss_documentation.md

   Default: `False`.

 - **`element_types`** (`list` or `None`, optional):
-  Specifies which elements to include in the matrix.
+  Specifies which elements to include in the matrix and the order in which they will be drawn.

   - If `None`, all elements listed in the `rules` will be used.
     Default: `None`.